Windos/BurntToast/README.md

 PowerShell Module for displaying Toast Notifications on **Windows 10** and **Windows Server 2019** and above.

-## ❗❗❗ NOTICE ❗❗❗

-BurntToast v1.0.0 will include **numerous** breaking changes and your existing scripts **will not** work without changes.

-**DO NOT** upgrade to BurntToast v1.0.0 until you are ready.

-You can read more about the up coming changes on [ToastIT.dev](https://toastit.dev/tag/burnttoast/) and BurntToast's new [Docs Site](https://docs.toastit.dev/changelog)

 ## Install

 ### PowerShell Gallery Install